amanyara21/healthcarebackend/readme.md

 This is the backend service for the HealthCare system, implemented as a **Spring Boot monolithic application**.
 It powers all core business logic, APIs, and data processing for user, doctor, and admin functionalities.

+> 💡 You can also check out [HealthCareMicroservices (Microservice Version)](https://github.com/amanyara21/HealthCareMicroServices) for a modular and production-ready implementation.

 ---

 ## 🏗️ Technologies Used